 You can find more information about the available stacks in the Workflow Editor, on the

 - Workflow execution: Steps in Workflows are executed in the same order as defined in the Workflow editor of your application, from top to bottom.
 You can reorder the steps by dragging.
 The log each step generates will be displayed on the build’s details page.

-- Cleanup: After the execution of the build, there will be a summary of the build created and stored on the Bitrise server and the virtual machine gets destroyed, so your code/files woudn't fall into the wrong hands.
+- Cleanup: After the execution of the build, a build log is created and stored on the Bitrise server and the virtual machine gets destroyed, so your code/files will not fall into the wrong hands.